jannikmi/timezonefinder/README.rst

 This function is for making sure a point is really inside a timezone.
 It is slower, because all polygons (with shortcuts in that area) are being checked until one polygon is matched. ``None`` is being returned in the case of no match.

-NOTE: The timezone polygons do NOT follow the shorelines any more.
-Just because you do not get ``None``, the point could still lie off land!
+NOTE: The timezone polygons do NOT follow the shoreline.
+Consequently even if certain_timezone_at() does not return ``None``, a query point could be in the sea.